 There are no restrictions on the sizes or types of businesses that can use a SEP-IRA.
 Sole proprietorships, S corporations, C corporations, partnerships, and LLCs all may qualify to establish and offer a SEP-IRA too their employees.

 But there are eligibility criteria for employees, who must be at least 21 years old and have worked for the company for at least three of the past five years.
-They also must have received at least $600 from the employer in compensation between 2016 and 2020 and $650 in compensation in 2021.
+Additionally, they also must have received at least $600 from the employer in compensation between 2016 – 2020; $650 between 2021-2022, and $750 in compensation in 2022.
 Employees own their SEP-IRA accounts and control how the money is invested.

 There’s one important distinction with SEP-IRAs that some owners aren’t aware of: Businesses must contribute the same percentage of compensation to all eligible employees’ accounts, including the owner.
 So, if you wanted to contribute a healthy 25% of your annual compensation to your own SEP-IRA, you’d have to contribute this same percentage to each eligible employee’s account.
 But this might not be financially feasible.